 The solution proposed for this example was an introduction to the new desktop-to-cloud feature.
 This provides the ability to add and connect Swarms running in supported cloud providers, including AWS, Azure and Google Cloud (beta).
-It also features built-in collaboration with Docker Cloud and Docker ID.
-To demonstrate, two Docker software engineers used multi-stage builds and Desktop-to-Cloud as a deployment mechanism for the Swarm cluster.
+More features include built-in collaboration with Docker Cloud and Docker ID.
+To show the crowd, two Docker software engineers used multi-stage builds and Desktop-to-Cloud to deploy the Swarm cluster.

 The multi-stage build and Desktop-to-Cloud features will be available in the next stable release which ships in June.
-These features are currently available in Docker’s edge channel, which is the experimental build.
-You can download it here: https://docker.com/getdocker
+Find them in Docker’s edge channel—the experimental build—first at: https://docker.com/getdocker

-There is now an automatic public key infrastructure that creates cryptographic node identities for every node that joins the Swarm, as well as automatic certificate rotation.
-The toolkit operates using Mutual TLS for authorization, authentication and encryption of all communication across the control plane of all nodes on the Swarm.
+Now, there is an automatic public key infrastructure that creates cryptographic node identities for every node that joins the Swarm, on top of automatic certificate rotation.
+The toolkit operates using Mutual TLS for authorization, authentication, and encryption of all communication across the control plane of all nodes on the Swarm.
 Using Raft, SwarmKit helps share secrets securely.